How to build credit in the U.S. as a new immigrant

 Can immigrants build credit without getting a credit card?

-Perhaps you’re not ready for a credit card, or you haven’t been approved for one.
-You still have ways to build credit.
+If you’re not ready for a credit card or haven’t been approved for one, you may still have other options for building credit.

 Become an authorized user

-The FTC warns of a related scam called tradeline renting or credit piggybacking.
+The Federal Trade Commission (FTC) warns of a related scam called tradeline renting or credit piggybacking.
 This is where companies sign you up as an authorized user on a stranger’s credit in exchange for a fee.
 The FTC says such practices can be illegal and can’t guarantee any benefit to your credit scores.

 Take out a credit-builder loan

 With a credit-builder loan, you’re required to pay off the amount owed before you’re allowed access to the money.
 Getting approved for a loan but not having immediate access to your funds may seem strange.
 But one benefit of this type of loan is that you’re building a payment history when lenders report that information to the credit bureaus.
-And if you’re on time with all your payments, you could see a positive impact on your credit scores.
+And if you pay on time, you could see a positive impact on your credit scores.

 Building credit for new immigrants FAQ

-Here are some frequently asked questions about newcomers to the U.S. and building credit.
+Here are some frequently asked questions about building credit as a newcomer to the U.S.

 Like the U.S., other countries have credit scores.
 But each country has its own credit-scoring systems that aren’t typically compatible with those in the U.S.

 Building credit takes time.
 And there’s no magic formula for how long it takes.
-That’s because credit scores and reports are based on your history with credit.
+Credit scores and reports are based on your history with credit.
 And it takes time to build a record of that.

-• At least one account opened for six months or more
+• At least one account open for six months or more.

 Key takeaways: Building credit for new immigrants

-Credit cards are a tool to build credit in America.
-But that’s only possible if you’re using credit responsibly by doing things like paying statements on time every month.
-You can get started by comparing cards from Capital One.
-Plus, you can find out if you’re pre-approved without any harm to your credit scores.
+Credit cards can be helpful tools for building credit in the U.S. But that’s only possible if you’re using credit responsibly by doing things like paying statements on time every month.
+You can get started by comparing cards from Capital One and finding out whether you’re pre-approved without any harm to your credit scores.

 Related Content